turingschool/curriculum/tutorials/topics/continuous_integration.markdown

 bundle install
 bundle exec rake db:migrate spec RAILS_ENV=test
 ```

 Let's examine this script line-by-line:

 1. Execute as a bash script
   The first line informs Jenkins to execute the build step as a bash script.

 2. Enable RVM for the current user
   RVM in this case is installed at the system-level and not locally to a particular user.

   When RVM is installed at the system-level, users are prompted to include this command in their `.bashrc` or `.bash_profile`.
 In some cases, the Jenkins user account may be missing this line.
 It may also be ignored in some cases because the build user is started in a non-interactive mode, ignoring some of the environment files.

 3. Move into the workspace of the job

-The Jenkin's user that is executing the script starts within the home of that particular job's directory.
-This is sometimes, but not always the same directory that Jenkin's refers to as the $WORKSPACE.
-Here we are ensuring that the Jenkin's user is within the directory where the recently updated source code is present.
+  The Jenkins user that is executing the script starts within the home of that particular job's directory.
+This is sometimes, but not always the same directory that Jenkins refers to as the $WORKSPACE.
+Here we are ensuring that the Jenkins user is within the directory where the recently updated source code is present.

   Jenkins provides a number of environment variables that can be used as part of jobs.
 A list of environment variables below each `Execute shell` command box.
 Follow the link provided by the text 'See the list of available environment variables'.

 4. Install any necessary dependencies

   As dependencies change or become updated, builds may fail if Jenkins does not update the gems that it has installed for the project.

 5. Execute a database migration and then the project's tests

-With the environment defined by Bundler, execute your `rake` script that first migrates the database, 'db:migrate', and then execute your test suite 'spec'.
+  With the environment defined by Bundler, execute your `rake` script that first migrates the database, `db:migrate`, and then execute your test suite `spec`.

-[TODO: It what?
-We ensure the migrate is executed in the correct environment?
-The test suite execution?
-Both?]

-Jenkins has a [Rake Plugin](http://wiki.hudson-ci.org/display/HUDSON/Rake+Plugin) which provides the ability to specify RVM version information and to execute rake commands in a more simplified interface.
-Using this is sometimes problematic and it ultimately can lead to instability.
-By setting up the rvm environment, as we did on line 2, and executing the rake command with the prefix `bundle exec`, we ensure that it is in the correct environment.

-#### Publishing Test Results

-[TODO: This all depends on the testing framework to output in jUnit XML]

 #### Adding a Documentation Step